The 3 types of galaxies are:

-Galaxies are just large accumulation of stars, planets and other solar remnant.
+Galaxies are just large accumulation of stars, planets, and other solar remnants.
 Astronomers estimate as many as 100 billion galaxies in the expanding universe.

 We observe galaxies using the Kepler and Hubble Telescopes.
 Galaxies are flat because things that rotate flatten out on the rotational access.
 Let’s see some examples of Edwin Hubble’s galaxy classification scheme.

 MILKY WAY: The entire Milky Way galaxy rotates in a clockwise direction.
 Its disk contains dust, stars, and gas rotating from a center point.
 The Milky Way is a flattened disk with spiral arms.
 The sun that provides heat to our planet belongs to one of the arms in the barred spiral galaxy.
 According to the Hubble Galaxy classification scheme, the Milky Way is an SBc barred spiral galaxy.
 Astronomers believe that it’s partway between SBb and SBc.

 ANDROMEDA GALAXY: Our nearest neighbor is the Andromeda Galaxy and is a spiral galaxy as well.
 It’s classified as a SA(s)b galaxy classification.

 2. Elliptical galaxy classification

 Elliptical galaxies are circular in shape and elongated in a particular axis.
 The degree of ellipticity varies from E0 (circular) to E7 (elongated).

 Elliptical galaxies have a smooth gradient for brightness.
 Brightness progressively dimmers away from the center of the galaxy.